KoljaL/Booking_Management_with_Laravel_and_Svelte/API/Jurnal.md

 App\Models\Location::all();
 ```

-But for me, it is easier to use [DB Browser for SQLite](https://sqlitebrowser.org/), or the VSCode extension [SQLite](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite), to see the data in the database.
+But for me, it is easier to use [Bruno](https://www.usebruno.com/) an API Client for MacOS, or the VSCode extension [SQLite](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite), to see the data in the database.

 ## Routes and Controllers